ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nlp-hugging-face/pytorch-nlp-hf.md

 You can experiment with the [BFloat16 floating-point number format](/install-guides/pytorch.md#bfloat16-floating-point-number-format) and [Transparent huge pages](/install-guides/pytorch.md#transparent-huge-pages) settings with PyTorch and see how that impacts the performance of your model.

-You have successfully run an profiled a sentiment analysis NLP model from Hugging Face on your Arm machine.
+You have successfully run and profiled a sentiment analysis NLP model from Hugging Face on your Arm machine.
 You can explore running other models and use cases just as easily.